Inhibitions

 1. Self-Observation

 Pay close attention to your emotional responses in different situations.
-Notice if there seems to be a "buffer" emotion that always pops up when you’re about to feel something deeply.
+Notice if there seems to be a "buffer" emotion that always pops up when you're about to feel something deeply.
+Something that prevents you from expressing your true feelings with others.

 2. Reflect on the Source